How Is Durdle Door Formed

 Q: How is Durdle Door maintained?

 A: Durdle Door is a natural wonder that doesn't require "maintenance" in the traditional sense.
-However, the area is actively managed by conservation organizations to ensure visitor safety and to protect the environment.
+Even so, the area is actively managed by conservation organizations to ensure visitor safety and to protect the environment.
 This includes monitoring the cliffs for instability, putting up safety barriers, and educating visitors about responsible behavior.

 Q: Will Durdle Door eventually collapse?